Abhinav-2223/workshops/ml_aspire2a/README.md

 myprojects
 ```

-For more information, take a look at the [Aspire2A Introdutory PPT](https://help.nscc.sg/wp-content/uploads/ASPIRE2A-INTRODUCTORY-WORKSHOP-THEORY-GUIDE.pdf)
+For more information, take a look at the [Aspire2A Introductory PPT](https://help.nscc.sg/wp-content/uploads/ASPIRE2A-INTRODUCTORY-WORKSHOP-THEORY-GUIDE.pdf)

 # Running Jobs on Aspire2A